 Mosquito Control: Public Works utilizes the services of Clarke Mosquito Control to combat and limit the local mosquito population.

 Garbage & Recycling: The Village works with Rock River Disposal, Inc. to ensure refuse and recycling is collected on a weekly basis for all registered residents.

 Incident Management: The Village of Machesney Park conducts emergency management planning using the National Incident Management System (NIMS) which is organized by the Federal Emergency Management Agency (FEMA).

 The Public Works Department is led by Superintendent Mitch Hilden.
 Please contact Village Hall at (815) 877-5432 to report any public works concerns.

 Public Works Department Staff

-Mr. Hunter oversees a full-time staff of 3 Public Works Technicians: Wade Tipton, Stan Oloff, and Dan Rickabaugh.
+The Superintendent oversees a full-time staff of Public Works Technicians: Stan Oloff and Dan Rickabaugh.